paulose610/annam-FAQCluster/docs/entry_points.md

    → <output>  (e.g. app-data/karnataka_norm.csv)
 ```

 Both stages are called as direct Python function calls (not subprocesses).
-The backend `_run_pre_sync()` also imports and calls these functions directly.
+The pipeline server's `_run_pre_sync()` also imports and calls these functions directly.

 ---